aws-samples/aws-saas-factory-bootcamp/Lab1.md

 <p align="center"><img src="./images/lab1/part1/cognito_step6_custom_invitation.png" alt="Lab 1 Part 1 Step 9 Cognito Invitation Message"/></p>

 Cognito also has the ability to customize some of the email headers for your verification and invitation emails.
 We'll leave these settings alone for this bootcamp.
-Click on the "**Next step**" button.
+Click on the **Next step** button.

 **Step 10** – For this bootcamp we will _skip over_ the **Tags** and **Devices** sections.
-Just click the "**Next step**" button _**twice**_ to advance to the **App clients** screen.
+Just click the **Next step** button _**twice**_ to advance to the **App clients** screen.

 **Step 11** – Now that we have the fundamentals of our user pool created, we need to create an application client for this pool.
 This client is a fundamental piece of Cognito.
 It provides the context through which we can access the unauthenticated flows that are required to register and sign in to the system.
 You can imagine how this is key to our onboarding experience.
-Select the "**Add an app client**" link from the following screen:
+Select the **Add an app client** link from the following screen:

 <p align="center"><img src="./images/lab1/part1/cognito_step7_add_app_client.png" alt="Lab 1 Part 1 Step 11 Cognito Add App Client"/></p>

 **Step 12** – Now we can configure the new application client.
-Enter the name of "SaaS App Client" and uncheck the three boxes "**Generate client secret**", "**Enable lambda trigger based custom authentication (ALLOW_CUSTOM_AUTH)**", and "**Enable SRP (secure remote password) protocol based authentication (ALLOW_USER_SRP_AUTH)**".
-While we're disabling the client secret to simplify this experience, you'd want to enable this option for a production environment.
-Once you've made these changes, select the "**Create app client**" button and then the "**Next step**" button to continue the wizard.
+Enter a name for your client (e.g. **SaaS App Client**), and uncheck the three boxes **Generate client secret**, **Enable lambda trigger based custom authentication (ALLOW_CUSTOM_AUTH)**, and **Enable SRP (secure remote password) protocol based authentication (ALLOW_USER_SRP_AUTH)**.

+The client secret option on this screen refers to an OAuth 2.0 client secret.
+This is not used for "public" (web or mobile) applications where a user will be entering their credentials.

+Once you've made these changes, select the **Create app client** button and then the **Next step** button to continue the wizard.

 <p align="center"><img src="./images/lab1/part1/cognito_step8_app_client_config.png" alt="Lab 1 Part 1 Step 12 Cognito Configure App Client"/></p>

 **Step 13** – For this bootcamp we will _skip over_ the **Triggers** section.
-Scroll to the bottom of the screen and click the "**Next step**" button to advance to the final review screen and click "**Create pool**".
+Scroll to the bottom of the screen and click the **Next step** button to advance to the final review screen and click **Create pool**.

 **Step 14** – Before moving on, we'll want to record both the id that was generated for this User Pool and the App client id.
-Copy and paste the **Pool Id** value from the **General Settings** screen into a temporary file or open the next step in a separate web browser window.
+Copy and paste the **Pool Id** value from the **General Settings** screen into a temporary file or open the next step in a separate web browser window or tab.
 Also, select the **App clients** tab from the left-hand list and save your **App client id**.
 We will use both of these values in a subsequent step.

 <p align="center"><img src="./images/lab1/part1/cognito_step9_pool_id.png" alt="Lab 1 Part 1 Step 14 Cognito Pool Id"/></p>

 <p align="center"><img src="./images/lab1/part1/cognito_step9_app_client_id.png" alt="Lab 1 Part 1 Step 14 Cognito App Client Id"/></p>

 **Step 15** – The user pool portion is complete.
 Before we can use this user pool we'll need to connect it with an **identity pool**.
-Identity pools represent the mechanism that is used to federate identities from many identity providers and manages our access to AWS resources.
+Cognirto Identity Pools provide the mechanism to exchange a User Pool authenticated token for a set of AWS access keys that control access to AWS resources such as S3 buckets or DynamoDB tables.

 To setup your identity pool, navigate back to the main page of Cognito by selecting the AWS icon in the upper left and then selecting Cognito again from the list of services.
-Once here, select the "**Manage Identity Pools**" button.
+Select the **Manage Identity Pools** button.

 <p align="center"><img src="./images/lab1/part1/cognito_splash.png" alt="Lab 1 Part 1 Cognito Manage Identity Pools"/></p>